Willj221/nrobinson.me/develop-with-po-util.md

 $ po lib setup
 ```

-> **If you are sharing using GitHub and Travis CI, cleaning is not necessary, as Travis CI will do it for you.**
+> **If you are sharing using GitHub and Travis CI, cleaning is not necessary, as Travis CI will do it for you when building your project.**

 ## More po-util information

-For more information about po-util, read the man page with `$ man po`, check out [the website](https://nrobinson2000.github.io/po-util/), or consult the [repository on GitHub](https://github.com/nrobinson2000/po-util).
+For more information about po-util, read the man page with `$ man po`, [check out the website](https://nrobinson2000.github.io/po-util/), [consult the repository on GitHub](https://github.com/nrobinson2000/po-util), [join the Gitter room](https://po-util.com/gitter), [view the Trello](https://po-util.com/trello), or [view the thread on the Particle Community](https://po-util.com/particle).

 Stars, Feedback, Contributions and Donations are greatly appreciated.
 I hope you enjoy using po-util as much as I have enjoyed creating it.